gugan73715/10-Channel-STM32-Nucelo-and-Nano-based-18650-lithium-Cell-Characterization-Board/README.md

 - All analog traces are on top layer with a GND plane below and no via jumping
 - Analog traces are kept as short as possible, achieved by proper Analog/Digital/Power zones of component placement
 - Important analog signals are buffered and have a decoupling capacitor close to it
-- Qausi-Kelvin sense (Seperate PWR and SIG traces but shared GND) is used for current and voltage measurement
+- Quasi-Kelvin sense (Seperate PWR and SIG traces but shared GND) is used for current and voltage measurement

 ### Noise and Protection
 - Relay drive and switching currents are physically separated from the analog front-end
 - External flyback diodes placed adjacent to each relay
 - Decoupling capacitors placed close to each IC supply pin
-- Reverse polarity protection for each channel using P-channel mosfets
+- Reverse polarity protection for each channel using P-channel MOSFETs
 - V_Cell traces are connected straight to cell holder for qausi-kelvin sense and current limiting resistor on each trace to protect the MUX in case of reverse polarity.
-- NTC on Load Mosfet's heatsink for over temperature protection as redundancy
+- NTC on Load MOSFET's heatsink for active over temperature protection
 - 30 ms Soft start for BUCK IC to prevent overshoot and inrush current

 ### Debugging